 79. Border Inset

 The border inset contains borders within borders.
-Even smaller square tiles surround small square tiles to make up this border.
+Even smaller squares surround small square tiles to make up this border.

 But wait, there’s more —